bywhitebird/kazam/packages/kaz-file-parser/README.md

 @if (show) {
     div() {
-        "Hello world"
+        Hello world
     }
 } @else if (count > 0) {
     div() {
-        "Count is greater than 0"
+        Count is greater than 0
     }
 } @else {
     div() {
-        "Count is 0"
+        Count is 0
     }
 }
 ```